BillSchultzPhD/BillSchultzPhDsite/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a social scientist interested in natural resource management around the world and associated equity issues.
-I'm especially interested in work evaluating the impacts of environmental interventions or exploring community participation in policymaking.
-Methodologically, I'm most interested in causal inference, and debates about how analysts should draw conclusions based on statistical evidence.
-My own research incorporates a flexible mix of game theory, correlational analysis, quasi-experimental analysis, and experimentation.
+I'm a quantitative social scientist with a variety of methodological and substantive interests.
+Substantively, I got my start studying natural resource management and associated equity issues.
+I'm especially interested in environmental program evaluation and studies of community participation in policymaking.
+Methodologically, I'm interested in researchers weigh experimental design choices, sequential outcomes in program evaluation, causal inference more generally, and debates about how statistical evidence is used to inform policy.
+My own research employs a flexible mix of game theory, correlational analysis, quasi-experimental analysis, and experimentation.

-I'm currently an Associate Scholar affiliated with Florida State University, and spend some of my time working for the General Service Administration's Office of Evaluation Sciences as a Data Scientist.
+I'm currently an Associate Scholar affiliated with Florida State University.
+I spend some of my time working for the General Service Administration's Office of Evaluation Sciences as a Data Scientist.
 On this website, you will find some information about my personal research, courses I've taught in the past, and my CV.
 Thank you for visiting!